Sample account review

 • We would not pretend to know exact recovered revenue from the public path alone.

-• We would not promise that every missed call becomes a booked job.
+• We would not promise that every stale estimate becomes a booked job.

 • We would not act like the whole office needs to change in week one.